-Today the U.S. Food and Drug Administration (FDA) lengthened the approved use of Zytiga (abiraterone acetate) as treatment for men with late-stage, castration-resistant prostate cancer (metastatic) before undergoing chemotherapy.
+Today the U.S. Food and Drug Administration (FDA) lengthened the approved use

 First approved in 2011, Zytiga is used in patients whose prostate cancer developed further after treatment with docetaxel, a chemotherapy drug.
 Zytiga is a pill that reduces the production of testosterone, the male sex hormone.